Xei-pher/travelcations/README.md

 * path
 * dotenv
 2. Create a MySQL server and finish its setup.
-3. Create a database named "travelcations".
+3. Import the database sql file in the "DB" folder as the database to be used.
+4. Change the mysql connection on server.js to your local database connection.
-4. Open the command prompt, type "node server.js, and press enter.
+5. Open the command prompt, type "node server.js, and press enter.
-5. Create an account in the website to use its features.
+6. Create an account in the website to use its features.

 ## Authors